 The pressure from these foreign forces was great.
-By 1236, the Brothers of the Sword had conquered most of modern-day well as an as emerging Mongol threat from the the east.
-Lithuanian tribes realized they must strenathen their unitv.
+By 1236, the Brothers of the Sword had conquered most of modern-day well as as an emeraina Mongol threat from the east. the Lithuanian tribes realized they must strenathen their unity.